 There is a growing debate, kids all over the world are wondering who will win the race to the top, will it be gas or the up and coming electric dirt-bike?
 Both have pro’s and con’s, but which will be the absolute best dirt bike it’s not as clear cut as some would suggest, Tesla are the future of motor mechanics some say, especially in the racing and motocross arena of play, but others disagree.

 The original gas bike has been a solid foundation for dirt-bikers and has lasted the test of time.
-The Gas theme of all-American muscle corresponds to big gas type vehicles, whether car or bike they are usually fueled by gasoline.
-More recently however there has been an increase in electric counterparts, which are offering similar rider experience, but with some subtle differences, which some favor over the gas dirt bikes.
+The Gas theme of all-American muscle corresponds to big gas type vehicles, whether car or bike they are usually fuelled by gasoline.
+More recently however there has been an increase in electric counterparts, which are offering similar rider experience, but with some subtle differences, which some favour over the gas dirt bikes.

 There are some major reasons the gas manufacturing giants might be concerned, especially if they don’t make the transition, because people are wanting quiet, Eco-friendly and easy maintenance, therefore if they don’t deliver they could find themselves in a cloud of dirty smoke in the distance.